SisiShi18/DCT_MMSE_LSA_EST/README.md

 Run test.m
-1. Output enhanced speech files in the audios folder.
+1. Output enhanced speech files are saved in the audios folder.
-2. Output plots of spectrograms in the figs folder.
+2. Output plots of spectrograms are saved in the figs folder.
-3. Output in the matlab command window for F-16 noise (with blind a priori SNR and noise estimation):
+3. Output objective metric results are printed in the matlab command window.
+For instance, the objective results for the F-16 noise condtion, blind a priori SNR and noise estimation:

 PESQScores =